- Find your own diaper-changing routine that works for you and your baby.

-Thinking about leaving your baby on the changer while you go for a diaper can be really risky, even if he has a safety strap on.
-So always keep everything you need near the place where you usually change his diaper.
+- Leaving your baby on the changer while you go for a diaper can be risky, even if they have a safety strap on.
+So always keep everything you need near the place where you usually change their diaper.

 - Locate a clean, secure, and warm spot to change your baby.
-Safety always comes first when choosing a location for diaper change!
-It is important that you select one where your baby won’t fall down easily.
-Try to use a diaper-changing pad, a changing table , or simply lay down a blanket on the floor or on a bed.
+Safety always comes first when choosing a location for a diaper change!
+You must select one where your baby won’t fall easily.
+Try to use a diaper-changing pad, a changing table, or simply lay down a blanket on the floor or a bed.

 - Always wash your hands before and after you change your baby’s diaper.
-Your baby’s hygiene has to be one of your main priorities.
-Remember that you are cleaning stool and it can get everywhere.
-Before you know it, you may even get some in your face!
-In fact, some pediatricians even suggest that your baby’s hands should be cleaned after you change his diaper.
-Whether your baby has actually touched something during his diaper change or not, it’s still a good idea to wash his hands once you’re done.
+Your child’s hygiene has to be one of your main priorities.
+Remember that you are cleaning the stool and it can get everywhere.
+Before you know it, you may even get some on your face!
+Some pediatricians even suggest that your baby’s hands should be cleaned after you change their diaper.
+Whether your baby has touched something during the diaper change or not, it’s still a good idea to wash their hands once you’re done.

-Here are 10 simple STEPS you can follow to change your baby’s diaper:
+Here are 10 simple STEPS on how to change a diaper:

 - Place your baby on the changing table.

-- Open up a new clean diaper and place the back half under your baby.
+- Open up a new clean diaper and place it under your baby.
 The top of the back half should come up to your baby’s waist.

 - Clean your baby’s front with a damp baby wipe.
 Note: If your baby’s a girl, wipe from front to back (toward her bottom).

-- If your baby pooped, grab another wipe and clean his bottom.
-You can either lift his legs or roll him gently from one side to the other.
-Make sure you clean the creases of your baby’s thighs and buttocks, too.
+- If your baby pooped, grab another wipe and clean their bottom.
+You can either lift their legs or roll them gently from one side to the other.
+Make sure you clean the creases of your baby’s thighs and buttocks, too!